Cannon Renewal Project FAQs

 The Cannon House Office Building is the oldest office building on the Capitol campus, dating back to 1908.
-Due to its advanced age, the House of Representatives is in the early planning stages for a top-to-bottom renewal of the Cannon House Office Building.
+Due to its advanced age, the House of Representatives is planning a top-to-bottom renewal of the Cannon House Office Building.
+Below are frequently asked questions about the Cannon Renewal Project.

 What is the purpose of the project?

-We have reached a critical stage in the life of the Cannon Building.
-The century-old building is plagued with serious safety, health, environmental, and operational issues that are rapidly worsening.
+A critical stage has been reached in the life of the Cannon Building.
+The century-old building is plagued with serious safety, health, environmental and operational issues that are rapidly worsening.
 Without action, the essential systems housed behind the walls and in mechanical rooms will continue to crumble and fail, impacting Members, staff and constituents.
 To address these urgent problems and to ensure the Cannon Building provides an effective congressional workplace into the next century, the Architect of the Capitol (AOC) has begun planning for the complete renewal of the building.

 What is the status of the project?